 Common Types of Personal Injury Claims in Mississippi

 Car accidents and truck accidents are the basis for most personal injury claims in Mississippi and nationwide.
 Many drivers simply do not take proper precautions behind the wheel, and engage in dangerous behaviors like speeding, drunk driving, and texting while driving.
 Even when the determination of fault in a motor vehicle accident is fairly straightforward, obtaining fair compensation to cover the cost of your injuries can be surprisingly difficult.
 Our attorneys can help.
-We have helped many victims whether they had a car accident, truck accident, or bus accident.
+We have helped many victims whether they had a car accident, truck accident, pedestrian accident, or bus accident.
 We also specialize in catastrophic injuries such as burn accident victims and traumatic brain injuries as well.